istio/istio.io/content/about/contribute/github/index.md

 code</a>

-Once your changes are merged, they show up immediately on [preliminary.istio.io](https://preliminary.istio.io).
-However, the changes only show up on [istio.io](https://istio.io) when the next time we produce a new release, which happens around once a month.
+Once your changes are merged, they show up immediately on `preliminary.istio.io`.
+However, the changes only show up on `istio.io` the next time we produce a new release, which happens around once a quarter.

 ## Previewing your work